froedevrolijk/climate-himalaya/README.md

 The dataset that was used consists of a reference and future dataset of netCDF data.
 The spatial resolution of the dataset is 10 x 10 km and has a daily timestep covering 1981 - 2010 (reference), and 2011 - 2100 (future).
 Data consists of minimum, maximum and average temperature values, and a precipitation sum.
 The projection of the dataset is WGS 84 UTM Zone 45N; EPSG: 32645.

 #### Climate data operators
-The [climate data operators][CDO] from the Max Planck Institute are a collection of powerful operators for handling netCDF files and performing calculations with climate datasets.
+The [climate data operators](https://code.zmaw.de/projects/cdo) from the Max Planck Institute are a collection of powerful operators for handling netCDF files and performing calculations with climate datasets.
 For the calculation of climate indices, many different functions have been created by the institute that perform one specific task, such as calculating the yearly mean precipitation, or the maximum temperature.
 Other functions are aimed at calculating indices of temperature and precipitation extremes.
 These climate data operators were used to perform the calculations in the Indus Ganges and Brahmaputra basins.
 Two such examples are shown below; one function to calculate the number of consecutive dry days, and another function to calculate the number of heat waves.

 #####	Preparation netCDF File
 First, import the required packages to extract information from the netCDF files.